What is the Septum?

 Some other tests that Dr Singh or your GP may order include:

 - CT scan - This can show the anatomy of your nose and sinuses.
 Unfortunately, CT is NOT a very accurate way to diagnose septal deviation.
-Most radiologists (Xray doctors) UNDERESTIMATE the degree of septal deviation.
+Most radiologist (Xray doctor) reports UNDERESTIMATE the degree of septal deviation.
 The most accurate test is to have Dr Singh examine the nose with a special camera.

 - Skin prick tests – These can show if you have allergy (Allergic Rhinitis)

-- RAST blood tests – These can show if you have allergy (Allergic Rhinitis).
+- Blood tests (Allergen-specific IgE/ RAST/ ImmunoCAP) – These can show if you have allergy (Allergic Rhinitis).
 Blood tests are not as accurate as skin prick tests but are easier to perform.

 Despite all the tests and high-technology available, the single most accurate tool is your doctor’s skill, knowledge and experience!